 Labelling cables with the correct source and destination details minimises the likelihood of cross-patching and aids in fault finding and configuration management.

-Control: ISM-1096; Revision: 2; Updated: Oct-19; Applicability: All; Essential Eight: N/A Cables are labelled at each end with sufficient source and destination details to enable the physical ide
+Control: ISM-1096; Revision: 2; Updated: Oct-19; Applicability: All; Essential Eight: N/A Cables are labelled at each end with sufficient source and destination details to enable the physical identification and inspection of the cable.